jillemmerzaal/UPLIFT_BC/DailyLife/readme_functional activities.md

 > To call Python® modules in MATLAB®, you must have a supported version of the reference implementation (CPython) installed on your system.
 > This code is created using MATLAB 2022b and Python 3.9 in [Anaconda Distribution](https://www.anaconda.com/products/distribution)
+>
-> for other versions of either MATLAB or Python check the [version compatibility](https://nl.mathworks.com/support/requirements/python-compatibility.html)
+> For other versions of either MATLAB or Python check the [version compatibility](https://nl.mathworks.com/support/requirements/python-compatibility.html)

 4. Have the python modules installed || see requirements.txt